 Mgahinga Gorilla National Park is situated in the far south western part of Uganda bordering Rwanda and the Democratic Republic of Congo.
 It occupies an area of 33 sq km and it is one of the smallest national parks in Uganda.
 The Park covers the northern slopes of the three northern most Virunga Volcanoes: Mt.
 Muhavura (4,127 m), Mt.
 Sabiny (3,645 m) and Mt.
 Gahinga (3,474 m).

-Despite of its small size, Mgahinga national park is of great significance because it is a home to the endangered mountain Gorillas.
+Despite of its small size, Mgahinga national park is of great significance because it is a home to the endangered mountain Gorillas that attract gorilla trekking tours or safaris to this region.
 This park plus other two parks in Rwanda and the Democratic Republic of Congo: that is to say Parc National des Volcans and Parc National des Virunga respectively form the 434-sq. km ‘Virunga Conservation Area’.
 Given that Mgahinga is 33.7 sq. km, it is just 8% of the Virunga Conservation Area and the whole Park is found in Bufumbira County of Kisoro District.
 The park’s vegetation is partly forested and the huge cones of the Virunga volcanoes that dominate the landscape contribute to the great scenic view of the area.

 Other Tourist Attractions in Mgahinga National Park

 Though mountain gorillas form the major attraction to the park, the park also supports other various wildlife which include